AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 ## Data availability

-For the access to the Data scraped from Reddit and used for pre-training PsychBERT please contact Grzegorz Antkiewicz (gantkiewicz97@gmail.com)
+For the access to the Data scraped from Reddit and used for pre-training PsychBERT please contact Grzegorz Antkiewicz (gantkiewicz97@gmail.com).
 The SMHD, RSDD datasets used in the study are highly confidential and cannot be shared.
-The Aladag Dataset can by acquiered by contacting the dataset owner: emre.aladag@boun.edu.tr.
+The Aladag Dataset can by acquiered by contacting the author of the paper https://www.jmir.org/2018/6/e215/.
 The RCSD dataset can be downloaded at https://zenodo.org/record/2667859#.YrXLZuxBxhE.

+For the purpose of providing a dataset for simulation, the dataset_simulation.csv is created.

 ## Requirements